 The pair have made themselves a substantial amount of money in the past using this swindle, but for a short period it seemed as though their time was up.
 Not since Vampires Suck, 2010’s abysmal Twilight spoof, have Friedman and Seltzer produced anything that gained significant commercial success.
 That might be set to change.

-Their upcoming film is set to shamelessly exploit the popularity of possibly the most famous movie franchise in the world: Star Wars.
+Their upcoming film is set to shamelessly exploit the popularity of the most famous movie franchise in the world: Star Wars.
 The full title of the upcoming garbage fire is Star Worlds Episode XXXIVE=MC2: The Force Awakens The Last Jedi Who Went Rogue, a name with all the subtlety that the movie is likely to have.

 Although Star Wars has been parodied numerous times before, most notably by Mel Brooks in the 1987 film Spaceballs, the complete lack of effort consistently shown by Friedman and Seltzer make this upcoming spoof a sure-bet to be crowned worst of the bunch.
 Perhaps the most infuriating part of all this is the ludicrous statement made after the film’s announcement by Paul Hanson, CEO of film studio Covert Media who will be abettors in this latest crime against cinema.